jvanstraten/gerbertools/README.md

    not usually to other vector formats), but very important for developing this actual library.

- - ` ` Ability to export to OBJ files or something similar for nice 3D models of circuit boards that don't care about poly count; I've yet to find a tool that does this in a way that includes the copper traces, soldermask, and silkscreen.
+ - `x` Ability to export to OBJ files or something similar for nice 3D models of circuit boards that don't care about poly count; I've yet to find a tool that does this in a way that includes the copper traces, soldermask, and silkscreen.